trofimich/TwinCAT.OpenFramework/README.md

 - **Basic automation engine**
   A ready-to-use state machine: AutomationRunner supports three fundamental states: *Initializing*, *Running*, *Fault* and can handle multiple AutomationController instances with four fundamental states: *Initializing*, *Running*, *Stopping*, *Fault*

-- **Simulation mode for automation engine and devices**
-  Run your logic in simulation mode without the need for real hardware.

 - **Controllable devices**
   Ready-made abstractions for interacting with the external world, such as terminals or communication channels.